sewwwandifernando/User-Management-App-BE/README.md

 ### 4. Environment Variables

-Rename the provided .env.examplee file to .env and update it with your MySQL username and password:
+Rename the provided .env.example file to .env and update it with your MySQL username and password:

 ```env
 NODE_ENV=development